rbrugnollo/LearnFunctionalProgrammingWithElixir/README.md

 **.exs** for script files

 ## Chapter 1 - Thinking Functionally
-*The rules that govern typipcal everyday programming are changing.
+*The rules that govern typical everyday programming are changing.
 That doesn't happen often.
 When it does, something important is going on.*

 ### Why Functional?